Pure Shores: Live performances

 To promote "Pure Shores", All Saints performed the song on television shows such as Top of the Pops, CD:UK, Sen kväll med Luuk, Wetten, dass..?, and Later with Jools Holland.
 The song was also included on their sets for Witnness, V2000 and Creamfields festivals in August 2000.
 The group then performed "Pure Shores" at the 2000 MTV Europe Music Awards, which were held on 16 November 2000 at the Ericsson Globe in Stockholm, Sweden.
 NME magazine complimented their "flare-clad, pristine performance".
 A day later, they performed on BBC's Children in Need marathon.
 All Saints performed the song at the 2001 World Sports Awards, held at London's Royal Albert Hall on 16 January 2001.
 For the performance, Natalie Appleton wore a T-shirt emblazoned with the legend 'I Love Liam' as a reference to her boyfriend, The Prodigy's Liam Howlett.
 At the time, the group was at the verge of splitting up, with the media noting the "irreconcilable rift had indeed developed between the four" on stage.

-Upon the group's first return in 2006, it was performed on their show at the Sheperd's Bush Pavilion in London.
+Upon the group's first return in 2006, it was performed on their show at the Shepherd's Bush Pavilion in London.
 The group wore black or white-coloured shirts teamed with big, loose-knotted ties.
 Eva Simpson and Caroline Hedley of the Daily Mirror said that the group "put on one hell of a show".
 "Pure Shores" was then performed live on Popworld on 4 November 2006 as part of promotion leading up to their new album Studio 1's release two days later.
 Additionally, the song was performed by All Saints on The Chart Show on 18 November 2006, and on Channel 4's T4, aired on the same day.
 In January 2014, Natalie Appleton performed the song with English singer Melanie C on her Sporty's Forty concert, which celebrated her 40th birthday.

 Upon their second return eight years later, All Saints performed "Pure Shores" as the encore on their opening act for Backstreet Boys' In a World Like This Tour in 2014.
 They also sang the song in a concert at G-A-Y, and the 2014 V Festival.
 After the announcement of their fourth studio album Red Flag, the group performed it on the 2016 Elle Style Awards, and as the encore on their show at London's KOKO.
 The group also sang the song at Starnacht am Neusiedler See in Austria, that Energy Fashion Night event, as well as on Michael McIntyre's Big Show. and V Festival 2016.
 "Pure Shores" was included on the setlist of their 2016 Red Flag Tour.
 All Saints supported Take That on their Wonderland Live tour in 2017, and performed "Pure Shores" on their set as opening acts.
 To promote their fifth studio album Testament, they performed again the song on Radio 2 Live in Hyde Park, Children in Need Rocks 2018, and Strictly Come Dancing: It Takes Two.
 "Pure Shores" was also included on the setlist of the Testament Tour later that year.